astrohart/MFR/MFR.Directories.Validators.Constants/README.md

 ##### Summary

-The specified directory exists on the disk and contains a Visual Studio Solution (*.sln) file.
+The specified directory exists on the file system and contains a Visual Studio Solution (*.sln) file.

 <a name='T-MFR-Directories-Validators-Constants-RootDirectoryValidationMessages'></a>